arpg/Documentation/Installation/README.md

 ### ARPG dependencies

 #### CUDA
-CUDA <= 7.0 is required by Kangaroo and libfreenect2, and you may also use it for OpenCV.
+CUDA <= 7.0 is required by Kangaroo, and you may also use it for OpenCV.

 1. Install CUDA for nVidia graphic cards from https://developer.nvidia.com/cuda-downloads?sid=625109.
 2. Get the latest thrust library from https://github.com/thrust/thrust and copy the thrust directory to `/usr/local/cuda/include`.